 Map CB Response Users to Duo Users

 Refer to the following section in the secrets.ini settings file (see "secrets.ini Settings File" on page 53):

 '''

 how to map CB users to Duo users?
 Choices are "username" or

 "email".
 Default to "email"

-duo mapping=email

 '''